Prepare for a full evening of refined revelry.

 Our newly expanded dining menu, created by our friends at the Jazz Kitchen, was designed to suit the refined tastes of our patrons, and features everything from small plates and shareables, to full entrees and gourmet desserts.
 Our new facility also features a gorgeous, full-service bar with craft cocktails, curated wine lists, and more.

 Be sure to arrive early so you’ll have plenty of time to enjoy food and libations (doors typically open two hours before show time*).
 If you plan on dining with us, we recommend arriving at least one hour prior to showtime.
 If you find yourself in need of a cocktail or a nibble mid-show, don’t worry, full food and beverage service will continue throughout the performance.

 *On two-show nights, doors will open approximately 1 hour prior to the second performance.
 The Cabaret asks that all patrons are seated at their tables 30 minutes before showtime.

 Frequently Asked Questions

 The Cabaret doesn’t use physical tickets.
 When you arrive for the performance, you will check in with The Cabaret host using your last name.
 One of our friendly ushers will show you to your table.
-Doors open two hours prior to 7pm and 8pm performances, and approximately one hour prior to 9:30pm performances.
+Doors open two hours prior to 7pm and 8pm performances, and approximately thirty minutes prior to 9:30pm performances.